 After the Great War, thanks to his anti-revolutionary stance, Kemal served as education secretary and then as secretary of state in the postwar government.
 He personally went after the Turkish revolutionary leaders and helped establish The Association of the Friends of England in Turkey alongside Robert Frew, a British spy living in the country.
 After the revolutionaries got into power Kemal returned to Dar-ül Fünun (later Istanbul University) where his pupils complained of his irreverence towards religious and nationalist values.
 This caused a furor, and he lost his academic post and returned to journalism, becoming an open critic of the revolutionaries.
 In his career Kemal penned more than a thousand articles; he remains among the most famous contrarians in the history of the Turkish press.

 Fearing revenge from revolutionaries Kemal escaped to France in 1909 and then moved to England where he lived in Bournemouth, a coastal resort town in Dorset.
-He met and proposed to Winifred Braun, Boris Johnson’s great-grandmother, during his days in London, and they had two children, their son Boris Johnson’s grandfather.
-After their divorce, he married again.
+He met and proposed to Winifred Brun, Boris Johnson’s great-grandmother, during his days in London, and they had three children, their son Boris Johnson’s grandfather.
 In the years following Kemal’s death, Zeki Kuneralp, his son from a second marriage, showed interest in politics. İnönü, who now served as Turkey’s president, took the boy under his wing, providing him with a career in the foreign office.
 Quickly rising in the ranks, Kemal became a top diplomat and worked as Turkey’s ambassador in London and undersecretary in foreign office.
 Kuneralp, whose great-grandfather was known to criticize the killings of Armenians in 1915, lost his wife after ASALA (the Armenian Secret Army for the Liberation of Armenia) assassinated her in Madrid.

 Kuneralp died in 1998, but his family is still active in Turkish politics.
 A few years ago The Daily Mail reported how “the Queen was introduced to an urbane Turkish diplomat at a garden party in the grounds of the British Embassy in Ankara.”
 This was Zeki’s son Selim Kuneralp, who proudly introduced himself to the Queen as a cousin of Boris Johnson.
 Johnson, of course, was a journalist himself, editor of The Spectator before entering Parliament and then standing for mayor of London.